wavemaker/docs/learn/react-native/mobile-reactnative-automation-appium.md

 ---
-title: "Automate testing of WaveMaker react native mobile apps using Appium"
+title: "Automated testing of WaveMaker mobile apps using Appium"
 id: "mobile-reactnative-automation-appium"
 sidebar_label: "WaveMaker ReactNative Mobile Apps Automation"
 ---
 ---

-How to use Appium to automate testing of WaveMaker react native mobile app
+How to use Appium to automate testing of WaveMaker mobile app

 ## Introduction

 Appium is an open-source tool for automating testing of native, mobile web, and hybrid applications on iOS mobile, Android mobile, and Windows desktop platforms.
-- Native apps are those written using the iOS, Android, or Windows SDKs.
+- Native apps are those written using the iOS, Android.
 - Mobile web apps are web apps accessed using a mobile browser (Appium supports Safari on iOS and Chrome or the built-in 'Browser' app on Android).
 - Hybrid apps have a wrapper around a "webview" -- a native control that enables interaction with web content.
 Projects like Apache Cordova make it easy to build apps using web technologies that are then bundled into a native wrapper, creating a hybrid app.

-React Native is a mobile app framework from Facebook.
-It is based on ReactJS principles (Virtual DOM).
-You can define app UI using the React Native markup and extensions in JavaScript.
-React Native will render UI using native UI controls similar to native apps based on the UI definition in runtime.

-WaveMaker react native mobile applicationscan be easily tested using Appium.
-This How-To document explains how to do this.
+WaveMaker generates React Native code mobile apps and these native apps can be installed on mobile phones.
+Apps can be tested using Appium.
+This document explains how to do this.

 ## Generate APK of the WM react native mobile application.